sph-huynh/case-studies-eleventy/src/posts/a-scheduled-post.md

     making flow</p></li><li><p>Leveraging resources</p></li></ul><p>This case study
     uses a Design Thinking approach to building a strategy around improving internal processes at a nonprofit.</p>"
-- title: "<p>Constraints</p>"
-  subtitle: ''
-  textcontent: "<p>The project was run between December and February, meaning I had
-    to work around being unable to access a number of team members during the Christmas and New Year break.</p>"
 - title: "<p>Problem</p>"
   subtitle: ''
   textcontent: "<p><strong>Stakeholders</strong></p><p>The project focused on the